splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. _gdi-1:

-1. Integrate with cloud services to send metrics and logs
+1. Integrate with cloud services to send metrics
 ===================================================================================

 If you're using cloud services for your infrastructure, the first step is to integrate these services with Splunk Observability Cloud.
-Cloud integrations can send metrics and metadata (such as tags, labels and other properties) to Infrastructure Monitoring.
+Cloud integrations can send metrics and metadata (such as tags, labels and other properties) to Splunk Observability Cloud.

 After you've integrated with your cloud services, you can access your data in the following locations: